Twelve-Day War: International

 Flights were also suspended from Israel's airports and both Iraq and Jordan closed their airspace.
 Israel declared a state of special emergency, shut down its airspace, closed schools and banned large social gatherings.
 Israel also called up tens of thousands of IDF reservists in preparation for an Iranian retaliation.
 The IDF announced that all of its pilots involved in the strikes returned unharmed.

 The Community Security Trust issued warnings to the Jewish communities in the United Kingdom and France.
 Jewish Community Protection Service asked French Jews to be "extremely vigilant".
 The Jerusalem Post reported the Anti-Defamation League was monitoring the situation within the United States.
 The NYPD said they are increasing security at Jewish sites across New York City.
 New York governor Kathy Hochul said that the state is closely monitoring the situation, increasing security at sensitive sites and cybersecurity operations.
 New York City mayor Eric Adams and Police Commissioner Jessica Tisch said that they are deploying officers to Israeli embassies for protection, with Tisch saying: "That heightened deployment continued today and will continue for the next several days".

 On 15 June, the US embassy in Iraq warned Americans may be targeted in attacks.
 The State Department issued a level 4 travel advisory for Iraq.
 On 17 June, CNN reported that India evacuated its students from Tehran through the Armenia–Iran border.
 On 18 June, three Iranian government planes flew from Iran to Oman, one of those planes is the presidential plane, believed by some analysts to be Iranian diplomats heading to Oman for ceasefire talks.
 Airlines stopped flying over Israel, Iran, Iraq and Jordan, diverting some flights and canceling others.
 Iranians stood in lines for fuel and stocked up on food.

 Crude oil prices increased by 10% over the course of the 12-day conflict, as the OPEC+ coalition of producers, which includes Saudi Arabia, Russia, Iraq, the United Arab Emirates, Kuwait, Kazakhstan, Algeria, and Oman, made substantial cuts to their output.
 Oil prices experienced a significant decline after Iran launched an attack on the US-operated Al-Udeid Air Base in Qatar.
+EU gas prices increased by 18% over the course of the 12-day conflict, and then decreased to previous levels.